Dynamic framework for edge-connectivity maintenance of simple graphs: Preliminaries and notation

 \section{Preliminaries and notation}

-We consider an unweighted, simple, undirected graph $G = (V, E)$ with a set of vertices $V$ and a set of edges $E$, where $|V| = n$ and $|E| = m$, using these parameters primarily to describe the computational complexity of the proposed algorithms.
-To simplify the asymptotic analysis, we employ the notation $\tilde{O}(f(n))$ to denote $O(f(n) \log^k n)$ for some constant $k \ge 0$, thereby suppressing polylogarithmic factors; ; crucially, this notation never obscures polynomial factors.
+We consider unweighted, simple, undirected graphs $G = (V, E)$ with a vertex set $V$ and edge set $E$, where $|V| = n$ and $|E| = m$, using these parameters primarily to describe the computational complexity of the proposed algorithms.
+To simplify the asymptotic analysis, we employ the notation $\tilde{O}(f(n))$ to denote $O(f(n) \log^k n)$ for some constant $k \ge 0$, thereby suppressing polylogarithmic factors; crucially, this notation never obscures polynomial factors.
 When considering several graphs, we denote the respective sets of a graph $G$ as $V(G)$ and $E(G)$ to avoid ambiguity.
 Furthermore, we denote an undirected edge connecting vertices $u$ and $v$ as the set $\{u, v\}$, while a directed edge (arc) from $u$ to $v$ is denoted by the ordered pair $(u, v)$.
+For an edge $e = \{u, v\}$, we write $\text{endpoints}(e)$ to denote the pair of vertices incident to $e$.
+In pseudocode, the assignment $(u, v) \leftarrow \text{endpoints}(e)$ binds the two endpoints of $e$ to the variables $u$ and $v$ in arbitrary order.

 For any two vertices $u, v \in V$, let $\lambda(u, v; G)$ denote the local edge-connectivity, defined as the maximum number of edge-disjoint paths between $u$ and $v$ in $G$.
 The global edge-connectivity of $G$, denoted by $\lambda(G)$, is the minimum local edge-connectivity over all pairs of vertices, i.e. $\lambda(G) = \min\limits_{u, v \in V} \lambda(u, v; G)$.